HimanshuGoel/full-stack-learnings/EXTRACTED_NOTES_PART3.md

 - If we set the configurable as false then we cannot change the attribute of that object except the writable attribute, also we cannot delete the property.

 - A prototype is an object that exists on every function in JavaScript.
 Initially it is just empty object for new created function.
-New object do not have prototype property but __proto__.
+New object do not have prototype property but `__proto__`.
 If current object do not have required asked property then JavaScript will search in its prototype.
 Functions also behave in the same way because functions are also a property in JavaScript.
 Object prototype is null.

-- The jQuery is the best example of Façade pattern on over complicated object interface like DOM.
+- The jQuery is the best example of Facade pattern on over complicated object interface like DOM.
 It provides common vocabulary while discussing the problem.

 - Types of patterns

   - Creational – deals with creation of new objects.
 Example – constructor, module, factory, singleton
   - Structural – making up the actual objects themselves.
-Example- decorator, façade, flyweight
+Example - decorator, facade, flyweight
   - Behavioral – how objects are relates to each other and operates.
 Example – command, mediator and observer.

-- Façade pattern – it is used to provide a simplified interface to a complicated system.
+- Facade pattern – it is used to provide a simplified interface to a complicated system.
 It is like seeing a building from outside, which looks very clean but inside there might be chaos.
 So, it hides the chaos form us.
 It is different from decorator, as we are not adding any functionality to it.

 - Observer Pattern – it allows a collection of objects to watch an object and be notified of changes.
 It allows for loosely coupled system.
 One object is the focal point and group of objects watch for changes.
 There are three vocabulary subject, notification and observers.
-Subject has ObjserverList {} and Notify () function.
+Subject has ObserverList {} and Notify () function.

 - Flyweight pattern – conserves memory by sharing portions of an object between objects.
 Like I have created 5000 tasks and for the name property the data will be the same and repeated.
 Flyweight shares data across objects.
 So, my name string will be shared among other object data.
 It is like creating prototype instead of creating function on an object for reuse.
 It is only useful if it has large numbers of objects.